How to Scale a Trade Business Beyond One Van

 The One-Man Band Problem

-Being a sole trader is the most efficient way to run a trade business at the start.
+Being a sole trader is the most efficient way to start a trade business.
 Low overheads, no staff headaches, all the profit goes to you.
 But it has a hard limit — there are only so many hours in a day and only one of you.

 The problem isn't just capacity.
-It's that when you're the only person doing the work, you're also the only person quoting, invoicing, answering the phone, ordering materials, and chasing payments.
+When you're the only person doing the work, you're also the only person quoting, invoicing, answering the phone, ordering materials, and chasing payments.
 Admin alone can swallow two or three hours a day before you've even picked up a tool.

 Scaling isn't just about adding vans.
 It's about building systems so the business runs properly — and then adding capacity on top of that.

-Before you think about a second van, get the following nailed down:
+Before you think about a second van, get these nailed down:

-• A way to track job status without calling around — so you know what's done and what isn't
+- A way to track job status without calling around

 Job management software is the practical tool that makes this possible.
 When every job, quote, and invoice lives in one system that anyone on your team can access, you stop being the only person who knows what's going on.

-A lot of sole traders undercharge because they're comparing their day rate to what an employed tradesperson earns.
+A lot of sole traders undercharge because they compare their day rate to what an employed tradesperson earns.
 That's the wrong comparison.
-When you're running a business you're covering your own tax, insurance, van costs, tools, materials, marketing, and the unpaid time you spend on admin.
-Your rate needs to reflect that.
+When you're running a business you're covering your own tax, insurance, van costs, tools, materials, marketing, and unpaid admin time.
+Your rate needs to reflect all of that.

 When you start scaling, your pricing needs to go up — because your costs are going up too.
 An employee costs roughly 130% of their wage once you factor in employer's NI, pension contributions, holiday pay, and insurance.
 If you're not pricing jobs to cover that margin, a second van will make you busier but not more profitable.

-The businesses that scale successfully tend to move away from day rates entirely and towards fixed-price jobs with clear scope.
-Fixed pricing protects your margin, sets customer expectations upfront, and makes it easier to delegate work — because the person doing it knows exactly what's been agreed.
+The businesses that scale successfully tend to move away from day rates towards fixed-price jobs with clear scope.
+Fixed pricing protects your margin, sets customer expectations upfront, and makes it easier to delegate — because the person doing the job knows exactly what's been agreed.

-When you're ready to add capacity, you've got two main options: hire an employee or bring in subcontractors.
+When you're ready to add capacity, you've got two main options.
 Both work — but they suit different stages of growth.

 Subcontractors first

 Most trade businesses scale with subcontractors before employees.
-The advantage is flexibility — you only pay for the work when there's work to do.
-If a job falls through or a quiet month hits, you're not committed to a wage.
-The downside is less control over quality and reliability, and the CIS obligations that come with paying subcontractors in construction.
+You only pay for work when there's work to do.
+Flexible, lower risk — but less control over quality, and CIS obligations apply in construction.

 Employees for stability

-Once you've got consistent enough work to justify the fixed cost, an employee gives you more control.
-They work to your standard, represent your business, and over time become a genuine asset.
-The upfront commitment is higher but the long-term stability is better for growth.
+Once you've got consistent enough work, an employee gives you more control.
+They work to your standard, represent your business, and become a genuine long-term asset.
+Higher upfront commitment, better long-term stability.

-Many trade businesses run a combination — a small core team of employees plus trusted subcontractors for peak demand.
+Many trade businesses run a combination — a small core team plus trusted subcontractors for peak demand.
 That's the most flexible model once you're established.

 This is the hardest shift for most tradespeople and the one that makes the biggest difference.
 As long as you're on the tools full time, you can't run the business.
 You can't price new work properly, build relationships with good customers, manage your team, or plan ahead.

-The right time to incorporate varies depending on your profit level and personal circumstances.
-As a rough guide, most accountants suggest it becomes worth considering once you're consistently taking home £40,000 or more per year.
-Speak to an accountant who works with trade businesses before making the move — the savings are real but there are additional costs and admin obligations that come with running a limited company.
+As a rough guide, most accountants suggest it's worth considering once you're consistently taking home £40,000 or more per year.
+Speak to an accountant who works with trade businesses before making the move.

-The most scalable trade businesses aren't just reactive — they've got a base of recurring work that generates predictable income every month regardless of how many new enquiries come in.
+The most scalable trade businesses aren't just reactive — they've got a base of recurring work that generates predictable income every month.
+Maintenance contracts are the obvious route — annual boiler services, electrical inspection schedules, planned maintenance agreements with landlords or letting agents.

 The Tools That Make Scaling Possible